top of page

 Please note that council parking meter charges apply.

-Come and celebrate the 100th anniversary of Southampton Tram 11 at our third annual tram celebration.
+Come and see our fourth annual tram celebration.
 Dozens of model tramways will be available to see along with trade stalls selling collectibles, and of course 20 aircraft from the golden age of aviation.
 Come and join in the fun!

 VISIT OUR EVENTS PAGE FOR MORE INFO